Inflow-Music-Co/flow-social-token/README.md

 # deployments

-Both contracts are deployed to the testnet address `0x35a9222cca31c019`
+Both contracts are deployed to the mainnet address `0x85f4c53e9a2cdeee`